RealTimeLogic/LSP-Examples/Dashboard/README.md

 crafted.
 We create this file automatically for the purpose of this demo; creating the file automatically enables us to dynamically extract and use most of the pages in the AdminLTE directory.
-The extraction process is not perfect and you should consult the original AdminLTE pages for details.
+The extraction process is not perfect so you should consult the original AdminLTE pages for details.

-The page content extracted from the AdminLTE example pages are copied to the AdminLTE.new/.lua/www/ directory with the extension ".html", however, each page is executed as an LSP page thus LSP tags (e.g. &lt;?lsp Lua code ?&gt;) can be inserted into any of these pages.
+The page content extracted from the AdminLTE example pages are copied to the AdminLTE.new/.lua/www/ directory with the extension ".html".
+However, each page is executed as an LSP page; thus LSP tags (e.g. &lt;?lsp Lua code ?&gt;) can be inserted into any of these pages.

-The Lua code in cms.lua reads and parses 'menu.json' at startup, and creates two utility Lua tables used by the 'AdminLTE theme page' template.lsp.
+The Lua code in cms.lua reads and parses 'menu.json' at startup and creates two utility Lua tables used by the 'AdminLTE theme page' template.lsp.
 The utility tables 'parentRefT' and 'breadcrumbT' are used when dynamically generating the left side menu and the breadcrumb in